 We've got all the benefits of ScrapFly service just by replacing these few scrapy classes with the ones of ScrapFly SDK!
 We can even toggle which features we want to apply to each individual request by configuring keyword arguments in ScrapflyScrapyRequest object.

-Can Selenium be used with Scrapy?
+Can I use Selenium with Scrapy?

 Selenium is a popular web browser automation framework in Python, however because of differing architectures making scrapy and selenium work together is tough.